Inc44/bpu.im/DRAFT.md

 - User authentication for saving quiz progress and marking read articles; anonymous access for reading and basic interaction.
 - Responsive design for desktop and mobile devices.
 - Search functionality for articles by title, content, or tags.
-- Admin interface for uploading and editing Markdown articles and quizzes; the admin is the only author.
+- Admin interface for uploading and editing Markdown articles containing code blocks and quizzes; the admin is the only author.

 ### Non-Functional Requirements